AU-CDS/assignment-3---rnns-for-text-generation-limppa/README.md

 ## Results
 Due to limited computational resources, the results obtained from this assignment were more of a proof-of-concept rather than high-quality outputs.
 The model was trained for 20 epochs, but you are encouraged to experiment with higher values to achieve better results.

-Feel free to explore and modify the code to further analyze the results or improve the text generation.